Lecrapouille/SimForth/doc/deviation.md

 SimForth is a Forth-like interpreter and therefore it does follow 100% of ANSI-Forth 2012.
 Main differences are explained in this document.
-Note I am a beginner in Forth and not an expert, as consequence some of my decision may be an odd decision for to eyes of a Forth expert.
+Note I am a beginner in Forth and not an expert, as consequence some of my decision may be an odd decision to Forth expert's eyes.

 ## Reminder and definition